MicrosoftDocs/win32/desktop-src/direct3dhlsl/dx-graphics-hlsl-round.md

 # round

 Rounds the specified value to the nearest integer.
+Halfway cases are rounded to the nearest even.